CSRG-Group/dcs-notes.github.io/_CS126/digraphs.md

 <img src="./images/toposort2.svg" class="center"/>

-> **Note.** You may observer that if we start at a different root edge, the topological ordering will be different.
+> **Note.** You may observer that if we start at a different root vertex (for example if we started from `B` instead of `A`), the topological ordering will be different.
 Hence, it is possible for one DAG to have multiple topological orderings.